Research Areas

 community engagement

 I am also an advocate for disabled students and the politics of disability.
-As Project Director for the Graduate Assemblies Disabled Students Advocacy Project (2021-2022), I co-founded the Accessibility Beyond Compliance (ABC) initiative and co-wrote the 'DSP Crisis Quick Guide' with fellow Graduate Student Rosa Enriquez, M.S.W.
-The initiative secured $120k to use over a two-year development plan.
-ABC aims to create communities of staff, faculty and graduate students with the knowledge and resources to start making their educational environment more accessible, trauma-informed, and culturally responsive.
+As Project Director for the Graduate Assemblies Disabled Students Advocacy Project (2021- 2022), I co-wrote the 'DSP Crisis Quick Guide', and co-founded the Access, Learning and Leadership (ALL) at UC Berkeley initiative (formerly Accessibility Beyond Compliance) with fellow Graduate Student Rosa Enriquez, M.S.W.
+The initiative secured over $120k in multi-year funding from the Big C Fund, Wellness Fund, and Chancellors Advisory Committee on Student Services and Fees.
+ALL aims to create communities of staff, faculty and graduate students with the knowledge and resources to make their educational environment more accessible, trauma- informed, and culturally responsive.
 Our program uses the #InclusiveByDesign framework developed by Stanford researcher Dr Lakshmi Balasubramanian and trauma-informed education research from Berkeley researcher Dr Renee Starowicz.
+From Spring 2024 onwards, this initiative has been transferred to the Disability Cultural Community Center (DCCC) on campus.
+I continue to work closely with Dr. Balasubramanian and Starowicz on Neurodiversity and Disability Justice efforts.

-During my time as a Diversity and Community Fellow (2021/2022 – 2022/2023), I co-led the development of the Graduate Student Child Welfare System Impacted Youth Initiative.
-Working alongside the Berkeley Hope Scholars (BHS), we organized the first town hall for this community under the Graduate Division's leadership.
-Our goals were to establish a new definition for child welfare system impacted youth, replace the outdated Federal definition of Foster Youth, and modify the Berkeley graduate application process to reflect this new definition.
+As a Diversity and Community Fellow (2021/2022 – 2022/2023), I co-led the development of the Graduate Student Child Welfare System Impacted Youth Initiative.
+Working alongside the Berkeley Hope Scholars (BHS), we organised the first town hall for this community under the Graduate Division's leadership.
+We aimed to establish a new definition for child welfare system-impacted youth, replace the outdated Federal definition of Foster Youth, and modify the Berkeley graduate application process to reflect this new definition.
 Additionally, we ensured that affected students were immediately directed to relevant campus services, received monthly funding for dinner, participated in a dual-mentorship model program, and doubled scholarship funding for Graduate students impacted by the child welfare system.
 Starting in Fall 2022, graduate students who've experienced the child welfare system will get $6k in scholarships, double the previous amount.
 This resulted in $40k in additional annual funding for this group of students.

 I presented my strategic plan and achievements at the National Academic Advising Association (NACADA) conference (Region 9) with BHS Director Charly King Beavers in 2022, to spur wider development.
 This led to me receiving the first-ever UC Regents Leadership Award for services to Foster Youth (2022).